Overpartitions with repeated smallest non-overlined part

-The cases for higher $k\geq 2$ also lead to similar results but we do not pursue them here and for the subsequent spt-functions since they involve multiple combinations of the spt-functions and the corresponding subclass of overpartitions. \\\\ Next, for $k=1$, Theorem \thm{sptko} gives
+The cases for higher $k\geq 2$ also lead to similar results but they involve multiple combinations of the spt-functions and corresponding subclasses of overpartitions.
+Below, we state the one for $\overline{\mathrm{spt}}2(n)$ but do not pursue the same for the other spt-functions.
+Substituting $k=2$ in Theorem \thm{sptk} and simplifying leads to \begin{cor} For $n>1$, we have where $\overline{p}_{uu}(n)$ denotes the number of overpartitions of $n$ with no non-overlined $1$'s and $2$'s and $\overline{p}_{u}(n)$ denotes the number of overpartitions of $n$ with no non-overlined $1$'s. \end{cor}